 There are many versions of this curry dish.
-This one comes from SAVEUR magazine, about 8 or 9 years ago.
+This one comes from SAVEUR magazine, about ten years ago.
 I’ve made it quite a few times.
 Always Hungry loves this dish, especially the potatoes.
 I agree, I love potatoes in curries, like massaman beef curry.
 I think the potatoes are the best part.
 Meathead loves curry anything and this is no exception.

 Since my girls are fairly new cooks, I think this dish warrants a quick cooking lesson.
 I want to talk about mise-en-place, French for “put in place”.
 It took me a long time to figure out the importance of this concept.
 Having everything chopped and prepped and ready to go before you start cooking makes a world of difference in your cooking experience and outcome.
 Sometimes things move quickly and you don’t want to stop what you’re doing to chop up an onion.

 Also, I can dirty up a ton of dishes and pots and pans when I cook.
 Even something as easy as spaghetti can end up being such a mess to clean up after, along with the dinner table dishes.
 Whenever possible, I clean up as I go.
 This curry needed to simmer for 30 minutes, during which time I cleaned up the mess.
 I then had just the curry on the stove and another pot for the rice.
 Again, makes life easier, and mealtime and clean up less daunting.
 This is especially true when entertaining, more time with your guests and really cuts down on stress.
 ‘Nuff said.